Post

 Claude API Integration

-This section explains how to get a new Claude API key.
+This section explains how to obtain a new Claude API key.
 If you already have an API key to use, you can skip this step.

-Visit https://console.anthropic.com and log in.
+Go to https://console.anthropic.com and log in.
 If you don’t have an account yet, you’ll need to sign up first.
-After logging in, you’ll see a dashboard screen like below.
+After logging in, you’ll see a dashboard screen like the one below.

 Anthropic Console Dashboard

-Click the ‘Get API keys’ button on that screen, and you’ll see a screen like this.
+Click the ‘Get API keys’ button on this screen, and you’ll see the following screen.

-API Keys I already have a key created, so a key named yunseo-secret-key is displayed, but if you’ve just created your account and haven’t gotten an API key yet, you probably won’t have any keys.
-You can get a new key by clicking the ‘Create Key’ button in the top right.
+API Keys I already have a key created, so a key named yunseo-secret-key is displayed, but if you’ve just created your account and haven’t obtained an API key yet, you probably won’t have any keys.
+Click the ‘Create Key’ button in the upper right to obtain a new key.

 When you complete the key issuance, your API key will be displayed on the screen.
-Since this key cannot be checked again later, make sure to record it separately in a safe place.
+Since this key cannot be viewed again later, make sure to record it separately in a safe place.

 To use the Claude API in Python or Shell scripts, you need to load the API key.
-While you can record the API key in the script itself, this method can’t be used if you need to share the script with others through GitHub or other means.
-Also, even if you didn’t plan to share the script file, there’s a risk that the API key could be leaked along with the script file if the script file is accidentally exposed.
-Therefore, it’s recommended to register the API key as an environment variable on your personal system and use it in scripts by loading that environment variable.
-Below, I’ll introduce how to register an API key as a system environment variable based on UNIX systems.
+While you could record the API key in the script itself, this method isn’t suitable if you need to upload the script to GitHub or share it with others in any other way.
+Even if you didn’t intend to share the script file, there’s a risk that the API key could be leaked along with the script file if it’s accidentally exposed.
+Therefore, it’s recommended to register the API key as an environment variable on your personal system and load that environment variable in the script.
+Below, I’ll introduce how to register the API key as a system environment variable based on UNIX systems.
 For Windows, please refer to other articles on the web.

-1. In the terminal, run nano ~/.bashrc or nano ~/.zshrc depending on your shell type to launch the editor.
+1. In the terminal, run nano ~/.bashrc or nano ~/.zshrc depending on your shell type to open the editor.

 2. Add export ANTHROPIC_API_KEY='your-api-key-here' to the file content.
-Replace ‘your-api-key-here’ with your actual API key, and note that it must be wrapped in single quotes.
+Replace ‘your-api-key-here’ with your actual API key, and make sure to enclose it in single quotes.

 3. Save the changes and exit the editor.